-Finally, regarding the use of LHN combined to the assimilation of reflectivity volumes, SAL shows comparable results between rad60 and $rad60_nolhn$ at +1h, while QPF accuracy of rad60 is very slightly enhanced compared to $rad60_nolhn$ between +2h and +4h.
-Verification with FSS does not show significant differences between the two experiments for the 1 mm threshold, while $rad60_nolhn$ very slightly outperforms rad60 at +2h and +3h for the 5 mm threshold.
-Therefore, we can assess that QPF accuracy is substantially unaffected by assimilating twice an information derived from radar.
+Finally, regarding the use of LHN combined with the assimilation of reflectivity volumes, SAL shows comparable results between rad60 and rad60 nolhn at +1 h, while QPF accuracy of rad60 is very slightly enhanced compared to rad60 nolhn between +2 and +4 h.
+Verification with FSS does not show significant differences between the two experiments for the 1 mm threshold, while rad60 nolhn very slightly outperforms rad60 at +2 and +3h for the 5 mm threshold.
+Therefore, we can conclude that QPF accuracy is substantially unaffected by assimilating twice information derived from radar.
 On the basis of this result, even if we recognize that the combined assimilation of reflectivity volumes through KENDA and SRI by LHN may not be a rigorous process from a theoretical point of view, it is decided to keep the LHN for the subsequent experiments.
-In fact, this choice does not affect negatively the results of the sensitivity tests that are presented in this work and, at the same time, the LHN allows to use radar derived information on the state of the atmosphere in the whole Italian country, despite reflectivity volumes can be assimilated, at present, only over Northern Italy.
+In fact, this choice does not affect negatively the results of the sensitivity tests that are presented in this work and, at the same time, the LHN allows one to use radar-derived information on the state of the atmosphere in the whole country of Italy, despite reflectivity volumes being assimilated, at present, only over northern Italy.